This programme has now closed for applications. We’ll open for expression of interest for the 2020/21 programme soon.

 Learning days usually fall in one or two-day blocks, about a month apart.
 You can use your grant to cover travel costs.

-You can choose your nearest location when you apply:
+You can choose your nearest location when you apply.
+The locations for 2020 are likely to be:

 - Dartington in Devon